hariudkmr/OneButton_PSOC6/README.md

 You may change these default values but be aware that when you specify too short times it is hard to click twice or you will create a long press instead of a click.

 Set debounce (ms) to a negative value to only debounce on release. `OB_SetDebounceMs(-25);` will immediately update to a pressed state, and will debounce for 25ms going into the released state.
-This will expedite the `OB_AttachPress` callback function to run instantly.
+This will expedite the `OB_EV_PRESS` event callback function to run instantly.

 Note that long press is not activated by default as it will mask other button functions.